If you take a peek in the online world, you’ll quickly realize a couple of things:

 Pre-employment assessments should be useful to both parties.

 This is one way to handle “the haters” or the individuals who have legitimate concerns about the efficacy of such tests.
 It’s a challenge to convince people to try new things; many groups are skeptical to use technology, especially when it comes to a sensitive subject like their personality or how they’ll fit into a team.
+Take a cue from companies like Adaface, a company that helps companies find great engineers by assessing on-the-job skills; they shorten assessment times, give generous time allowance, and establish trust by a no-trick-questions policy.
+Assessments should be respectful of candidate's time and priorities.

 Despite how pre-employment assessments appear, how can hiring managers emphasize they care about candidates?